rieckpil/progmot/content/post/writing-a-book-remotely.md

 As all three of us run a blog anyway, have an audience on Twitter, and some of us a mailing list, we started off with an existing target audience.

 To spread the news about our project, we tweeted about our current progress occasionally.
-To stay in contact with existing and potential readers, we tried to get as many of them on our landing page and signing up for our mailing list.
+To stay in touch with existing and potential readers, we tried to get as many of them on our landing page to sign up for our mailing list.

-We used both our social media channels and the mailing list to tease and give constant updates about our progress.
+We used both our social media channels and the mailing list to provide teasers and give constant updates about our progress.
 We wrote a mailing list update and slightly increased the price whenever we released a new version.
 This created scarcity for the existing audience to get the copy early while the manuscript was still in development.

 Furthermore, we rotated among all co-authors to mix up the person in charge of writing the mailing list update.

-Those who got their eBook early got it for the lowest price, which is fair as they trusted our project from day one.
+Those who got their eBook early got it for the lowest price, which is fair as they trusted our project from day 1.

 While we originally planned to use AWS CloudFormation templates for our infrastructure setup, we decided to rework the existing setup and use the AWS Cloud Development Kit (CDK).
-The AWS CDK was getting more and more traction, and this would also be a big USP as not much literature uses the CDK already.
+The AWS CDK was already getting more and more traction at the time, and this would also be a huge USP as not much of the available literature is already using the CDK.

 On a high level, we ended up with these main modules for the eBook: